kijuky/enumlike/README.md

 sbt:

 ```
-"com.m3" %% "enumlike" % "0.1"
+"com.m3" %% "enumlike" % "0.2"
 ```

 See `version.sbt` for latest version.

 ## History

-First implemented in Atlas by Gaku-san (@ma-nakumura).
+First implemented in Atlas by Gaku-san (@ma-nakamura).

 Spun out into a separate library by Chris (@c-birchall).